IF YOU HAVE A SAFEGUARDING CONCERN OVER THE HOLIDAY PERIOD, PLEASE FIND THESE CONTACT NUMBERS TO USE AS BELOW:

-The Academy has updated its Safeguarding and Child Protection policy (Sept 2020) in line with the updated Keeping Children Safe in Education 2020.
+The Academy has updated its Safeguarding and Child Protection policy (Sept 2021) inline with the updated Keeping Children Safe in Education 2021.
 This policy is available in the policies section of the website.
-The key changes included in KCSIE 2020 include:
+The key changes included in KCSIE 2021 include:

 Information for Parents/Carers on County Lines